Payment automation

 How to charge a guest credit card using Mews Payments

-To check if a user's credit card is already attached to their customer profile, call Get all credit cards to search for credit cards by the CreditCardId
+To check if a user's credit card is already attached to their customer profile, call to search for credit cards by the CreditCardId

 or CustomerId